Last Updated on June 18, 2022

 Since its original roots, and fairy tale stories the castle is now run by the city.
 It is a venue for exhibitions, graduations, and many prestigious ceremonies.
 It is also a museum and open to visitors.
 The display of artworks restored from the original castle line the big hall, like the one in the Palace of Versailles.
 The rooms are restored to period furniture and styling.
 The grounds are manicured and open for walks.
 They make for perfect walks and are not a bit crowded.
 The castle is a must in any photo gallery of Ireland for its beauty and how it has been given a new life, resurrected from the ashes.

-Next to the castle is the Butler house, a mansion now turned to a boutique hotel.
+Next to the castle is the Butler house, a mansion now turned into a boutique hotel.
 The bedrooms are converted into guest suites and tastefully decorated.
 One can stay in the Butler home and visit the castle a various times of the day.

 The grounds also host studios for artists and galleries for visitors to purchase fine art.
 The restaurant by the studio offers delicious meals.